HL7/fhir-shorthand/input/pagecontent/index.md

 #### Motivations for FHIR Shorthand

-FHIR Shorthand was created in response to the need in the FHIR community for scalable, fast, user-friendly tools for IG creation and maintenance.
+FSH was created in response to the need in the FHIR community for scalable, fast, user-friendly tools for IG creation and maintenance.
 Experience has shown that profiling projects can be difficult and slow, and the resulting IG quality can be inconsistent.
 Profiling projects often go through many iterations, and as such, an agile approach to refactoring and revision is invaluable.

 <img src="IG-Need-For-Agility.png" alt="IG Need for Agility" width="800px" style="float:none; margin: 0px 0px 0px 0px;" />